 Unusual Options Activity Insight: Transocean

-On Thursday, shares of Transocean (NYSE:RIG) saw unusual options activity.
-After the option alert, the stock price moved up to $4.86.
+On Tuesday, shares of Transocean (NYSE:RIG) saw unusual options activity.
+After the option alert, the stock price moved down to $4.71.

 - Option Type: SWEEP